linmasaki/KendoNET.DynamicLinq/README.md

 .....
 Other kendo grid code .....
 ```
 5. Import the Kendo.DynamicLinqCore namespace.
-6. Use the `ToDataSourceResult` extension method to apply paging, sorting and filtering.
+6. Use the `ToDataSourceResult` extension method to apply paging, sorting and filtering
 ```c#
 using Kendo.DynamicLinqCore